Planet of the Apes: Kingdom of the Planet of the Apes (2024)

+300 years after the events of War, ape civilizations have emerged from the oasis to which Caesar led his fellow apes, while humans have regressed into a feral, primitive state.
+When the ape king Proximus Caesar, armed with weapons forged from lost human technology, preaches Caesar's teachings to enslave other clans, the young chimpanzee hunter Noa embarks on a harrowing journey alongside a human woman named Mae to determine the future for apes and humans alike.
+Released on May 10, 2024, the film received positive reviews, with praise for its action sequences, visual effects, and performances of the cast.
+It has earned $392 million at the worldwide box office.

+Untitled Kingdom of the Planet of the Apes sequel (2027)

+Asbell announced that a sequel to Kingdom of the Planet of the Apes is in development.
+It is planned to be released sometime in 2027.

 Other media and merchandise

 Books

 Pierre Boulle's novel La Planète des singes was translated and reprinted several times after its original publication in 1963.
 All four of the original series' sequels spawned novelizations by established science fiction writers of the day, each of which went through multiple reprints of their own.
 Michael Avallone wrote the novelization for Beneath the Planet of the Apes in 1970.
 Jerry Pournelle, who later co-authored Lucifer's Hammer and The Mote in God's Eye, wrote the Escape from the Planet of the Apes novelization in 1974.
 John Jakes, former Science Fiction Writers of America president, wrote the Conquest of the Planet of the Apes novelization in 1972.
 David Gerrold, scriptwriter for the Star Trek episode "The Trouble with Tribbles", wrote the Battle for the Planet of the Apes novelization in 1973.
 Novelizations of the live action and animated television series were also produced.
 William T. Quick wrote the 2001 Planet of the Apes novelization; he also wrote two prequel novels (Planet of the Apes: The Fall (2002) and Planet of the Apes: Colony (2003)), and several other book tie-ins were published.